 1. Open the hood, and check the physical condition of the battery.
 In very cold weather, check the condition of the electrolyte.
-If it seems slushy or like ice, do not try jump starting until it thaws.
+If it seems slushy or frozen, do not try jump starting until it thaws.

-NOTICE: If a battery sits in extreme cold, the electrolyte inside can freeze.
+If a battery sits in extreme cold, the electrolyte inside can freeze.
 Attempting to jump start with a frozen battery can cause it to rupture.

-- 2. Turn off all the electrical accessories: heater, A/C, audio system, lights, etc. Put the transmission in Neutral, and set the parking brake. - 3.
-Connect one jumper cable to the positive (+) terminal on your battery.
-Connect the other end to the positive (+) terminal on the booster battery.
+2. Turn off all the electrical accessories: heater, A/C, audio system, lights, etc. Put the transmission in Neutral, and set the parking brake.